FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Hard=Click this button to select hard as your difficulty.
 Appears on the training page when solving puzzles http://lichess.org/training/

 %s left a note on %s=First %s is the name of the player that left a note, and the second %s is the player who got a note on their profile.
-Shows up on the main page under logotype http://lichess.org and http://lichess.org/timeline/more
+Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 %s competes in %s=First %s is the name of the player that competes in a tournament, and the second %s is the tournament name.
-Shows up on the timeline on the main page under logotype http://lichess.org and here http://lichess.org/timeline/more
+Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

-%s asked %s=First %s is the name of the player that asked, and the second %s is the title of the question in Q&A. Shows up on the timeline on the main page under logotype http://lichess.org and here http://lichess.org/timeline/more
+%s asked %s=First %s is the name of the player that asked, and the second %s is the title of the question in Q&A. Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

-%s answered %s=First %s is the name of the player that answered, and the second %s is the title of the question in Q&A. Shows up on the timeline on the main page under logotype http://lichess.org and here http://lichess.org/timeline/more
+%s answered %s=First %s is the name of the player that answered, and the second %s is the title of the question in Q&A. Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

-%s commented %s=First %s is the name of the player that commented, and the second %s is the title of the question in Q&A. Shows up on the timeline on the main page under logotype http://lichess.org and here http://lichess.org/timeline/more
+%s commented %s=First %s is the name of the player that commented, and the second %s is the title of the question in Q&A. Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

-Timeline=Appears on the main page under logotype http://lichess.org and http://sv.lichess.org/timeline/more.
-The list shows recent events on lichess.
+Timeline=An activity timeline showing what people you follow on lichess have been up to.
+Appears on the main page under logotype http://lichess.org and http://lichess.org/timeline/more.
+Note: this only appears as soon as you follow a player on lichess.

 See all tournaments=This text appears when you hover over the "more" link for "open tournaments" on the main page http://lichess.org/

-Starting:=To see an example click on an open tournament from the tournament page http://sv.lichess.org/tournament.
-This text appears to the left of the "join" button and it informs you when the tournament is starting.
+Starting:=This text appears to the left of the "join" button and it informs you when the tournament is starting.
+To see an example click on an open tournament from the tournament page http://lichess.org/tournament.

 All information is public and optional.=This sentence appears under the header on the page where you change your profile http://lichess.org/account/profile

-Your city, region, or department.=This text appears under the field where you write your location. http://lichess.org/account/profile
+Your city, region, or department.=This text appears under the field where you write your location.
+Appears in the profile editor: http://lichess.org/account/profile

 Tell about you, what you like in chess, your favorite openings, games, players…=This sentence appears under the biography description box on the page where you edit your profile http://lichess.org/account/profile

-Maximum: 400 characters.=This text appears under the biography description box to inform you the maximum length of your description. http://lichess.org/account/profile
+Maximum: 400 characters.=This text appears under the biography description box to inform you the maximum length your description can have. http://lichess.org/account/profile